Applications → Working with Forms → Customizing Forms → Changing Form Appearance → Form Controls

 You can also modify the default toolbar and create custom transition controls.
 Refer to the following sections for details.

 You can customize the tool bar on custom forms for primary and auxiliary tables.
 For example, you can remove the Add Item Link item from the Actions drop-down list and instead map that action to a clickable image on the form.
-You can make individual information and actions available only on certain forms, or remove the tool bar, button bar, or action bar entirely.
+You can make individual information and actions only available on certain forms, or remove the tool bar, button bar, or action bar entirely.

 You can add custom transition controls to custom forms for primary and auxiliary tables.
 Custom transition controls can be used in addition to the standard transition buttons in the button bar at the top of the form.
 For example, you might want to put a custom transition button in the middle of a form, so the user can click it without having to scroll to the top of the form, but want to keep the standard button for that transition in the button bar.